-- 1. Mrs Olga Zaytseva (the "Athlete" or "Appellant") is a retired Russian biathlete, who won a gold medal at the Turin Olympic Winter Games 2006 as well as a gold and silver at the Vancouver Olympic Winter Games 2010.
-At the XXII Olympic Winter Games which took place in Sochi, Russia, in 2014 (the "Sochi Games"), the Athlete participated in six competitions and won a silver medal in the Women's 4x6 km relay on 21 February 2014. - 2.
-The International Olympic Committee (the "IOC" or "Respondent") is the world governing body of Olympic sport having its registered offices in Lausanne, Switzerland.
+- Mrs Olga Vilukhina (the "Athlete" or "Appellant") is a retired Russian biathlete, who won three 1. gold, two silver and two bronze medals at World Cups from 2011 to 2014.
+She also won the bronze medal in the 4x6 km relay at the European Championship 2010 in Otepää and the bronze medal in the 7.5 km sprint at the World Championship 2012 in Ufa.
+At the XXII Olympic Winter Games which took place in Sochi, Russia, in 2014 (the "Sochi Games"), the Athlete participated in five competitions and won a silver medal both in the Women's 7,5 km Sprint on 9 February and in the Women's 4x6 km relay on 21 February 2014. - The International Olympic Committee (the "IOC" or "Respondent") is the world governing 2. body of Olympic sport having its registered offices in Lausanne, Switzerland.
 The IOC is incorporated as an association pursuant to articles 60 et seq. of the Swiss Civil Code.